TabrisHaby/TabrisHaby.github.io/_posts/2018-02-18-Indeed-Web-Crawler-by-Python-Version-II.md

 ---
 layout:     post
-title:      Indeed Web Crawler by Python V2
+title:      Indeed Web Crawler by Python Version 2
 subtitle:   For Data-Related Jobs in Toronto, ON
 date:       2018-02-18
 author:     Haby